r-fukutoku/ML410_Project5/index.md

 ### 3. Apply Regressions and Variable Selection Methods
-Apply the variable selection methods that we discussed in-class such as **Ridge, Lasso, Elastic Net, Square Root Lasso, and SCAD** with **GridSearchCV (for tuning the hyper-parameters)** and record the final results, such as the overall (on average) quality of reconstructing the sparsity pattern and the coefficients of β*.
+Apply the variable selection methods such as **Ridge, Lasso, Elastic Net, Square Root Lasso, and SCAD** with **GridSearchCV (for tuning the hyper-parameters)** and record the final results, such as the overall (on average) quality of reconstructing the sparsity pattern and the coefficients of β*.
 The final results include the average number of true non-zero coefficients discovered by each method, the L2 distance to the ideal solution, and the Root Mean Squared Error.

 ```python